Android

 An important prerequisite for building an Android binary file: your account should have at least one Android certificate file.
 You can select to import the certificates or generate them under the App Builder Resources tab in three simple steps and then use for generation of a binary file.

-To start the build process, simply click Export > Binary):
+To start the build process, simply click EXPORT > Binary):

 421